dariosky/udacity-sdc-p3/README.md

 While trying to use as less data as possible, I found that correcting the speed based on the predicted steering was really helpful.

-I changed the call to `send_control` to set a throttle of 0.4, accelerating, but when the speed is over 15 and the steering angle has an aplitutde > 0.1 we break a little (-1).
+I changed the call to `send_control` to set a throttle of 0.3, accelerating, but when the speed is over 15 and the steering angle has an aplitutde > 0.1 we break a little (-1).

 This approach, works quite well and the car go fast enough on the straight lanes, and slow down and oscillate a little on the curves.

-To avoid correcting too frequently the steer, and minimize wobbling, I added a small filter:
-`if abs(steering_angle) < 0.1: steering_angle = 0`
-as a result the car sometime arrive close to the edge, but at least doesn't change direction too often.

 # Future improvements